singe/jollyexec/readme.md

 So this would be the equivalent of `cat file | rev` being executed on the host.
 The client is passing the file, but can't control the execution of `rev`.

+The full argument format is:

+* %s - pass a file via standard input
+* %f - pass a file via a path
+* %p - pass a generic parameter as a switch (can't have spaces)
+* <raw string> - pass the exact parameter

 ## Execution Wrapper

 The included `jollyexec_wrapper.sh` is a simple shell script that wraps this execution for you, to make it easier to invoke on the client.
 It's a shell script to reduce the dependencies needed in the container (i.e. avoiding the need for a full python interpreter).